Jim Saxton

 Hugh James Saxton (born January 22, 1943) is an American politician from New Jersey.
 A member of the Republican Party, he represented parts of Burlington, Ocean, and Camden counties in the United States House of Representatives from 1984 to 2009.
 Before entering Congress, he served in the New Jersey Senate and the New Jersey General Assembly.

-Saxton is currently a Director Emeritus on the board of New Jersey-based energy equipment and systems company Holtec International.
+Saxton is a director emeritus on the board of New Jersey–based energy equipment and systems company Holtec International.

 Life

-Born in Nicholson, Pennsylvania, he attended East Stroudsburg State College (now East Stroudsburg University of Pennsylvania) and Temple University.
+Born in Nicholson, Pennsylvania, on January 22, 1943, he attended East Stroudsburg State College (now East Stroudsburg University of Pennsylvania) and Temple University.
 He then pursued a career as an elementary public school teacher and small business owner.
 Saxton served in the New Jersey General Assembly (the lower chamber of the New Jersey Legislature) from 1976 to 1981 and in the New Jersey Senate from 1982 to 1984.